-- A national telephone helpline and online resources and substance misuse awareness campaigns - Nationally run whole-school prevention as an element of the curriculum (although not necessarily delivered in every school) - Community programmes, which take the form of alternative leisure-time activities, including youth cafés, recreational arts, and sports activities (there are no new programme evaluations in this area), and - Internationally recognised family interventions, e.g. the SFP and Parents Under Pressure (PuP).
+- A national telephone helpline and online resources and substance misuse awareness campaigns - Nationally run whole-school prevention as elements of the curriculum (although not necessarily delivered in every school) - Community programmes, which take the form of alternative leisure-time activities, including youth cafés, recreational arts, and sports activities.
+There are no new programme evaluations in this area, and - Internationally recognised family interventions also continue to be delivered, e.g. the SFP and Parents Under Pressure (PuP).